The Dallemagnes → Computers

 p.s. this also works on linux launchers.

-So I fnally managed to get my new computer all built and put together.
+So I finally managed to get my new computer all built and put together.
 The only problem I have is my front audio ports don’t seem to work.
 I know I have them plugged in correctly, but after searching google it appears this seems to be a common issue with this case.
 Luckily I have a razer lycosa keyboard so I just use the audio ports on it instead.
 Seems to work fine.
-Here is a picture of my new rig.